tymyrddin/tymyrddin.github.io/_posts/2021-05-07-grey-areas.md

 With 'yes means yes' we imply that every person has the power to say what they want when it comes to consent.
 This ignores the reality that [people say 'yes' sometimes out of fear, and sometimes as a result of coercion]({{ site.url }}{{ site.baseurl }}/elephants/legitimisation-patterns/).

-How about no forcing or coercion of will on another, period.
+How about no forcing of will or coercion to push will on others, period.

 ## General Data Protection Regulation